Slav8801/MiniRPG_CS/README.md

 - Writing code to save lines sucks.
 Not only do lines end up being extremely wide but it's just plain hard to read.
 Would not recommend to anyone.
-- Not using classes was even worse.
+- Not using classes in separate files was even worse.
 So much scrolling.
 My mouse aches.
 - I got to do some neat things though.
 For example.
 Using "++variable" inside an if statement to save a line, learning how to best render text in CLI, getting creative with the loot table, figuring out a state system in CLI, finally getting to use my resource system in a more complete way.